andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 With the plan in place, it was time to start coding!
 We got started in earnest around August 2025 with 3-4 months available to execute and validate the plan.

-With each instance dedicated to one or a couple of tables, their was much more CPU, Memory, and IOPS available in total.
+With each instance dedicated to one or a couple of tables, there was much more CPU, Memory, and IOPS available in total.
 This allowed each of the instances to be over provisioned temporarily before Christmas, adding headroom, availability, and reliability.

 We determined the query workload for the biggest table by size, row count, call frequency, and % of IO, would still fit ok on a single big instance, without needing to shard the table rows.